qwertie/loyc.net/_posts/2016-03-27-block-expressions.md

 1. select the subexpression,
 2. cut it to the clipboard,
-3. choose a variable name and write `subitems` in place of the original expression,
+3. choose a variable name (`subitems`) and write it in place of the original expression,
 4. insert a new line, and
 5. add `var subitems = ` and paste the subexpression.